How to Install a Blind Corner Base Cabinet – Step-by-Step Guide

 In this chart you will find the same measurements for the base corner with built in clearance.
 This is a more unique blind base in that there is no minimum or maximum pull required for it to function.
 This means no dead space is left over when using the built in clearance blind base, and the cabinet is installed against the wall.

-Overall, a bind corner base cabinet is a great solution for many kitchen layouts no matter the size.
+Overall, a blind corner base cabinet is a great solution for many kitchen layouts no matter the size.
 These cabinets are budget friendly and provide an alternative to a lazy susan corner cabinet or base easy reach.
-Start your Free Kitchen Design today with Prime Cabinetry and see if the blind base cabinet is the solution you are looking for.
+Start your Free Kitchen Design today with Prime Cabinetry and see if the blind base cabinet is the solution, you are looking for.